toshioendo/ppcomp/README.md

-# ppcomp
-Lecture of Practical Parallel Computing
+# Lecture of Practical Parallel Computing